rohanthewiz/go_notes/README.md

 - For less typing, you might want to do 'go build -o gn' (gn.exe on Windows) to produce the executable 'gn'
 - This is a sweet way to learn a modern, highly performant language - The Go Programming Language using a database with an ORM (object relational manager) while building a useful tool!
 I recommend using git to checkout an early version of go_notes so you can start out simple
-- Firefox has a great addon called SQLite Manager which you can use to peek into the database file
+- If you want to tinker with Go code and you are short on cast VSCode with the Go extension is your way to go.
+You ought to find a SQLite extension there also to peak into the SQLite file.
+- If you are serious, and want to invest in first-class industrial strength tools, use JetBrains products.
+In this case Goland -- that is my tool of choice for Go, bar none.
 - Feel free to create a pull request if you'd like to pitch in.

 ### Credits
 - Go -- http://golang.org/  Thanks Google!!
-- GORM -- https://github.com/jinzhu/gorm  - Who needs sluggish ActiveRecord, or other interpreted code interfacing to your database.
+- GORM -- https://github.com/jinzhu/gorm  - a decent abstraction over SQL.
 - SQLite -- http://www.sqlite.org/ - A great place to start.
-Actually GORM includes all the things needed for SQLite so SQLite gets compiled into GoNotes!
+SQLite is supported by GORM.